meilar/haiku/README.md

 - Google Chrome
 - Git

-## Known Issues

-## Acknowledgements

-Thank you to my partner, Alex, for support in all ways.
-Thank you to my parents for encouraging technology exploration, even when resources were scarce.
-Thank you to the Kohlenberg Foundation for {CHANGE ME}.

 ## License

 MIT License

-© 2022 Matthew Eilar
+© 2022 Matthew Eilar and Mikah Mathews

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal